sulir/vcmapper/README.md

-# Voice Control Demo
+# Designing Voice-Controllable APIs

-This is a simple demo for our paper (in progress).
-It represents the mapping of natural language sentences to API calls utilizing class names, method and parameter names, and various annotations.
+This is a prototype implementation of a framework mapping natural language sentences to API calls utilizing class names, method names, and various annotations.
+It also contains simple tests showcasing the framework's possibilities.

+More details are presented in our paper (under review).